githubcdr/Docker/README.md

-Logstash for docker, need to write a nice log for extra facebook likes.
+Logstash for docker, need to write a nice blog for extra facebook likes.

 First 'sharing is caring' commit evar!